Brain injury: History

 The connection between brain injuries and functional impairments was first documented in the 16th century BC, in the Edwin Smith Papyrus of Ancient Egypt.
 The manuscript stated, for the first time in recorded history, that injuries to the meninges resulted in stiffness of the neck, that lesions of the cerebrum resulted in paralysis and that temporal lobe damage resulted in aphasia.
 It recommended that head injuries be treated by rubbing grease across the site of the injury, dressing open wounds if there was not a skull fracture and ensuring that the patient sat upright.
 In Ancient Greece in the 1st millennium BC, the physicians Hippocrates, Celsus and Galen remarked that traumatic brain injuries were often followed by a loss of consciousness.

 In the 16th century AD, Italian physician Jacopo Berengario da Carpi wrote in his treatise De Fractura Calvae sive Craniei that brain injuries resulted in vomiting, haemorrhages, aphasia and vertigo.
 In 1825, French physician Jean-Baptiste Bouillaud, inspired by other scientists' case reports and experiments, first proposed that lesions of the frontal lobe were responsible for disturbances in speech, though he did not discover that the localisation was left-sided.

 In 1848, a railroad construction foreman named Phineas Gage was paving way for a new railroad line when an explosion sent a tamping iron through his frontal lobe.
 Gage retained his functional abilities but reportedly became rude, inconsiderate and indecisive after the accident; John Martyn Harlow, the physician who treated Gage, stated that Gage had previously been friendly and respectful.
-Gage's case was written about in almost 60% of psychology textbooks published between 1983 and 1998 and is, according to neuroscientist Malcolm Macmillan, "the most famous case of personality change after brain damage".
+60% of psychology textbooks published between 1983 and 1998 cover Gage's case, which is, according to neuroscientist Malcolm Macmillan, "the most famous case of personality change after brain damage".